node-modules/clet/README.md

 ### wait(type, expected)

-Wait for some condition, then resume the chain, useful for tesing long-run http server apps.
+Wait for your expectations to pass.
+It's useful for testing long-run apps such as build tools or http servers.

 - `type`: {String} - support `message` / `stdout` / `stderr` / `close`
 - `expected`: {String|RegExp|Object|Function}
-  - {String}: check whether includes specified string
+  - {String}: check whether the specified string is included
-  - {RegExp}: check whether match regexp
+  - {RegExp}: check whether it matches the specified regexp
-  - {Object}: check whether partial includes specified JSON
+  - {Object}: check whether it partially includes the specified JSON
-  - {Function}: check whether with specified function
+  - {Function}: check whether it passes the specified function

 > Notice: don't forgot to `wait('end')` or `kill()` later.